Tiger Bay: Redevelopment

 Coal exports were key to the local economy, which began to decline in the 1960s, when exports from the docks stopped.
 Housing clearances in the 1960s relocated many of the residents of Butetown, previously the residential core of the docklands, into unpopular tower blocks.

 The economic decline in the 1960s and 1970s led to a 25% vacancy rate of buildings and 60% unemployment in Butetown.
 The infrastructure and buildings in the area declined: by the 1970s and 1980s the area required development and investment.

 The price of land in the area decreased as there was a decline in traditional industry.
 This led to a rise in commercial developments, which were largely celebrated as a regeneration, although they displaced the local multicultural community as homes were demolished.

 Around 1999, the area was redeveloped by the Cardiff Bay Development Corporation.
 This redevelopment was focused around the building of the Cardiff Bay Barrage, one of the most controversial building projects of the day, which impounded the rivers Taff and the Ely to create a massive freshwater lake.
 This resulted in the equally controversial renaming of the area as "Cardiff Bay".

 The opposition to the development was led on the grounds of removal of communities, and ecological preservation of the mud-flats and salt marshes which were home to wintering birds.

+Local historian Neil Sinclair was highly critical of the redevelopment scheme, describing it in 2016 as a "tragedy", and accusing it of creating a "lacklustre council estate; an architectural monstrosity".

 Butetown councillor Saeed Ebrahim has commented on the present day repercussions of these developments on the local community:

 “The way developments were created was not very healthy, put it that way.
 The developers created us and them.
 They never wanted to include their developments in the older people and the older Butetown communities.”

 “The development of Cardiff Bay has never included the people of Butetown frankly, and still to this day they are not included into the agenda of businesses.
 And still, there's a huge divide in the Bay and Butetown.”

 The funding available for the existing community was small and the Tiger Bay name was pushed out in favour of Cardiff Bay.